Net Operating Working Capital (NOWC), Explained

 Net operating working capital measures a company’s short-term liquidity, meaning its ability to meet short-term financial obligations.
 If a company has a positive NOWC, it is able to cover all of its liabilities.
 If it doesn’t, some aspects of the business are likely not operating as well as they could.

-Some ways to improve your company’s NOWC include: reducing inventory levels, improving collections from customers, negotiating better payment terms with your suppliers, and increasing operational efficiency.
+Some ways to improve your company’s NOWC include reducing inventory levels, improving collections from customers, negotiating better payment terms with your suppliers, and increasing operational efficiency.

 You might also consider financing options, such as a working capital loan, which can provide short-term financing to cover operating expenses or factoring, where you sell its accounts receivable to a third-party for cash.

-If you’re seeking financing for your business, SoFi can help.
-On SoFi’s marketplace, you can shop top providers today to access the capital you need.
-Find a personalized business financing option today in minutes.
+If you’re seeking financing for your business, SoFi is here to support you.
+On SoFi’s marketplace, you can shop and compare financing options for your business in minutes.

 FAQ